 It’s important to assess whether your restaurant could handle an additional influx of orders.
-If you’re operating at near full capacity already, a flurry of online orders could send your kitchen into overload.
+If you’re operating at near full capacity already, a flurry of orders place via online POS system could send your kitchen into overload.
 The quality of your dine-in service could slip if you do not have the resources to adequately cover both services.

 Keeping dine-in and delivery customers happy is a challenging balancing act.
 This is one reason for the rise in popularity of dark kitchens (also known as cloud kitchens or ghost kitchens) – separate, self-contained units that prepare online-only orders to ensure consistent food quality and take the burden off dine-in order kitchens.

 2. Do you have the right restaurant management platform in place?

 With the restaurant marketplace changing at blurring speed, it’s imperative to be nimble and capable of satisfying changing guest expectations.
 Integration means innovation, and that is the key to providing exceptional delivery experiences – whether that involves integration with third parties or investing in a delivery system of your own.
 Make sure your restaurant POS system can evolve with you.